MIGA Doctors in Training Grants Program

 The MIGA DIT Grants Program is open to doctors who are:

-• Members of, and insured with, MIGA at the time of application and funding of the grant, and
+• Members of, and insured with, MIGA at the time of application and funding of the grant

 • In their 1st to 8th post graduate year; OR